BACHELOR OF APPLIED ARTS AND SCIENCES

 Prerequisite: Senior standing.

-Working with a BAAS advisor, each student will produce a capstone portfolio as the culminating activity to his/her BAAS work.
+Students will produce a capstone portfolio as the culminating activity to his/her BAAS work.
 The capstone course is designed to help the student assess the educational experience in relation to career goals and the application of educational concepts to those goals.
-Although the portfolio should be considered a “work in progress” from the student’s first enrollment in the BAAS program, the student will enroll in BAAS 4113 only once - typically when completion of all requirements can be accomplished during the enrolled semester.
+Although the portfolio should be considered a “work in progress” from the student’s first enrollment in the BAAS program, the student will enroll in BAAS 4113 only once - during the last enrolled semester.